typedb/typedb-docs/12-comparisons/02-graph-databases-and-grakn.md

 ### Type-based Reasoning

-Grakn's schema allows for type-based reasoning through the modelling of type hierarchies in entities, attributes and relations.
+Grakn's type system allows for type-based reasoning through the modelling of type hierarchies in entities, attributes and relations.
 A type hierarchy for vehicles in Grakn could look like this:

 <!-- test-ignore -->
 ```graql